 To be eligible for this funding you must be under 25, not be at school, permantely reside in Queensland, be an Australian or New Zealand citizen (or temporary resident with necessary visa and work permits), and NOT hold or be enrolled in a certificate III or higher-level qualification (not including qualifications completed at school).

-The Queensland Government is support young Queenslanders by providing access to fully-subsidised training across a range of apprenticeship and traineeship qualifications.
+The Queensland Government is supporting young Queenslanders by providing access to fully-subsidised training across a range of apprenticeship and traineeship qualifications.

 A range of certificate-level courses are available in high-priority areas including aged care, automotive, building and construction, child care, electrotechnology, engineering, cookery, hairdressing, and horticulture.